wyhitcs/team-letsencrypt/D2/developer_view.md

 Current client is still in a developer-preview stage, the API may undergo a few changes.
 Community is still develop it and welcome other developer to contribute.

 ##Common Software
+Travis CI provides continuous integration service to build and test software projects hosted at Github.
+In this way, integrators can transit a great amount of his/her own work to the quality evaluation tools like Travis.
 #Module Structure Model
 #Codeline Model
 In this section code structure of letsencrypt will be explored.
 Build, Integration, Test and Release Approach also matters a lot in understanding the project organization.
 In addition, Technical Debt is also analyzed.